+The Committee also reviews applications within the rights-of-way of rustic roads.
 The Rustic Roads Advisory Committee will continue to carry out these duties in coordination with other stakeholders to protect the rustic roads and their features.

 Recommendations

 The goal of this section is to provide recommendations that will continue to implement the Rustic Roads Program in accordance with County Code and in coordination with other programs and stakeholders.
 The sections in this chapter were derived from comments planners heard from the RRAC, state and county agencies, and from the public.